Both Venezuela strongman Nicolas Maduro and opposition claim election win, as US voices ‘serious concerns’ - KESQ

 Both Venezuela strongman Nicolas Maduro and opposition claim election win, as US voices ‘serious concerns’

-By Stefano Pozzebon, Karol Suarez, Abel Alvorado, Jessie Yeung, Tara John and Stefano Pozzebon, CNN
+By CNN Stefano Pozzebon, Karol Suarez, Abel Alvarado, Ivana Kottasová, Jessie Yeung and Tara John, CNN

-With 80% of votes counted, Maduro won more than 51% of the vote, besting the Democratic Unitary Platform (PUD) candidate Edmundo González Urrutia, who gained more than 44%, according to a statement by the National Electoral Council (CNE).
+With 80% of votes counted, Maduro secured more than 51% of the vote, beating the Democratic Unitary Platform (PUD) candidate Edmundo González Urrutia with his more than 44% of the vote, according to a statement by the National Electoral Council (CNE).

+The United States and multiple global leaders voiced skepticism about official results handing presidential election victory to the strongman leader.

+Claims of election irregularities started to emerge on Sunday evening as the votes were being counted — including opposition witnesses being denied access to the CNE headquarters as the authority counted votes, and the CNE allegedly halting data being sent from local polling stations to their central location to prevent more votes from being processed.

 “We won, and everyone knows it,” Machado said, adding that the opposition would “defend the truth.”